Introduction to Watercolor (online, tuition-free)

 - Viridian Green or Pthalo Green

-I prefer tube paint because they offer a lot of versatility in designing your pallet with colors that are organized the way you personally choose.
+The instructor prefers tube paint because it offers a lot of versatility in designing your pallet with colors that are organized the way you personally choose.
 You can also use them in a liquid state if you need to make a large quantity of paint or are wanting to mix color with other mediums (ink, gouache etc.) but it depends on personal preference and pans will also work.
-I strongly recommend professional/ artist quality paint (vs cheaper student grade paints) the initial cost is an investment but in the end you will be saving money because the pigment load is higher quality and makes a much stronger impact Recommended brands include: Winsor and Newton (Professional Grade), Holbien, M Graham, Van Gogh, Schminke, Sennelier, and Daniel Smith.
+Professional/artist quality paints (vs cheaper student grade paints) are strongly recommended; the initial cost is an investment, but in the end you will be saving money because the pigment load is higher quality and makes a much stronger impact.
+Recommended brands include: Winsor and Newton (Professional Grade), Holbien, M Graham, Van Gogh, Schminke, Sennelier, and Daniel Smith.